 When sighted by Columbus on November 14, 1493, Guadeloupe was inhabited by Caribs, who called it Karukera (Island of Beautiful Waters).
-The Spanish made two attempts to settle Guadeloupe in the early 1500s but were repelled both times by fierce Carib resistance, and finally in 1604 they abandoned their claim to the island.
+The Spanish made two attempts to settle Guadeloupe in the early 1500s but were repelled both times by fierce Carib resistance.
+Finally, in 1604, they abandoned their claim to the island.

-The English invaded Guadeloupe several times and occupied it from 1759 to 1763.
-During this time, they developed Pointe-à-Pitre into a major harbor, opened profitable English and North American markets to Guadeloupean sugar and allowed the planters to import cheap American lumber and food.
-Many French colonists actually grew wealthier under the British occupation, and the economy expanded rapidly.
-In 1763 British occupation ended with the signing of the Treaty of Paris, which relinquished French claims in Canada in exchange for the return of Guadeloupe.
+The English invaded Guadeloupe several times and colonized it from 1759 to 1763.
+During this time they developed Pointe-à-Pitre into a major harbor, opened profitable English and North American markets to Guadeloupean sugar, and allowed the planters to import cheap American lumber and food.
+Many French colonists actually grew wealthier during the British occupation, and the economy expanded rapidly.
+In 1763 the occupation ended with the signing of the Treaty of Paris, which relinquished French claims in Canada in exchange for the return of Guadeloupe.

 In 1802 Napoléon Bonaparte, anxious to get the situation under control, sent General Antoine Richepanse to Guadeloupe.
 Richepanse put down the uprising, restored the prerevolutionary government and reinstituted slavery.

 Guadeloupe was the most prosperous island in the French West Indies, and the British continued to covet it, invading and occupying the island for most of the period between 1810 and 1816.
 The Treaty of Vienna restored the island to France, which has maintained sovereignty over it continuously since 1816.